skuppers/taskmaster/README.md

 # Taskmaster

-Taskmaster is a client/server project for 42 school.
+Taskmaster is a job control manager project for 42 school.

 It allows its users to control a number of processes on UNIX-like operating systems.